Political Science and Asian/Asian American Studies

 Political Theory and Race, Ethnicity, and Politics

-Fred Lee received his Ph.D. in political science from the University of California, Los Angeles.
-He works across the fields of continental political theory, comparative ethnic studies, and American political development.
+Fred Lee received his Ph.D. in political science from the University of California, Los Angeles and his B.A. in political science from the University of California, Berkeley.
+He works across the fields of contemporary political theory, U.S. political development, Asian/Asian American cultural studies, and comparative ethnic studies.

 - Introduction to political theory